f355/electrophorus/README.md

 ![connected](img/connected.jpeg)

-Please excuse the crudity of the model, I didn't have time to build it to scale or to paint it.
+Please excuse the crudity of the model; I didn't have time to build it to scale or to paint it.
 Coming up with a way to permanently mount the Raspberry Pi while providing adequate cooling is left as an exercise to the reader.

 ### Building the firmware

 Follow the [official Mbed CE instructions](https://mbed-ce.dev/getting-started/toolchain-install/).
-Use this repo instead of the `mbed-ce-hello-world`, `Release` build type and `LPC1768` target.
+Use this repo instead of the `mbed-ce-hello-world`, with `Release` build type and `LPC1768` target.

 If you're doing this on the Raspberry Pi itself, and it is connected to the machine, you can flash the firmware with `sudo ninja flash-electrophorus`.

-Instead of flashing the firmware through SWD - e.g. if you've chosen to not connect that port - you can rename `build/electrophorus.bin` to `firmware.bin` and put it in the root folder of the SD card as usual.
+Instead of flashing the firmware through SWD - e.g., if you've chosen to not connect that port - you can rename `build/electrophorus.bin` to `firmware.bin` and put it in the root folder of the SD card as usual.
 The firmware is (obviously) not using the SD card at all, so you can leave the rest of the files on it.

-We're not touching the bootloader, so to go back to the [stock](https://github.com/MakeraInc/CarveraFirmware/releases) or [community](https://github.com/Carvera-Community/Carvera_Community_Firmware/releases) firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.
+We're not touching the bootloader, so to go back to the [stock](https://github.com/MakeraInc/CarveraFirmware/releases) or [community](https://github.com/Carvera-Community/Carvera_Community_Firmware/releases) firmware, you just need to download it, rename it to `firmware.bin` and put it on the SD card.

 ### Configuring LinuxCNC